 By the first day of the legislative session, the LFD provides a detailed analysis of the governor's budget proposal, including highlights of new spending priorities or cuts.
-This report, known as the Legislative Budget Analysis, provides a very specific non-partisan examination of the governor's proposed budget.
-This analysis reviews agency submissions, as well as any important information that should be considered by the legislature before determining an agency's budget.
-The Legislative Budget Analysis presents information for each of the agencies in three sections, which is required by Montana law.
+This report, known as the Legislative Budget Analysis, provides a very specific, non-partisan examination of the governor's proposed budget.
+This analysis reviews agency submissions, as well as any important information that the Legislature should consider before determining an agency's budget.
+The Legislative Budget Analysis presents information for each of the agencies in three sections, which Montana law requires.
 Those sections are:

-- > BASE BUDGET: The amount of funding the previous legislature approved for the agency. - PRESENT LAW ADJUSTMENT: The amount of funding the agency needs, according to current law, to maintain the basic operations and services approved by the previous legislature. - NEW PROPOSALS: Any funding changes requested in the governor's proposed budget that require approval by the current legislature.
-This includes any new services that are not required by Montana law, changes to the programs and services provided by an agency, requests to cancel a service that an agency provides, or changes to any source of funding that an agency receives.
+- > BASE BUDGET: The amount of funding the previous Legislature approved for the agency. - PRESENT LAW ADJUSTMENT: The amount of funding the agency needs, according to current law, to maintain the basic operations and services approved by the previous Legislature. - NEW PROPOSALS: Any funding changes requested in the governor's proposed budget that require approval by the current Legislature.
+This includes any new services that Montana law does not require, changes to the programs and services provided by an agency, requests to cancel a service that an agency provides, or changes to any source of funding that an agency receives.